-A Complete Guide to Web Scraping Job PostingsMonday, August 9, 2021
+A Complete Guide to Web Scraping Job PostingsSaturday, July 9, 2022

 The online job market has undoubtedly overridden in-person hiring activities.
-This is especially true when most cities around the globe face rounds of lock-down and more jobs shift to a remote mode since the 2020 covid outbreak.
-In this sense, web scraping job postings serve not only institutions and organizations but also individual job seekers.
+This is especially true when most cities around the globe face rounds of lock-down and more jobs shift to a remote mode since COVID-19.
+In this sense, scraping job postings data helps not only institutions and organizations but also individual job seekers.

 Where to fetch job data?
-Company's career pages, giant big boards like Monster, Glassdoor, or Indeed, personal job aggregator websites, and job portals serving all sorts of niche markets are the important sources for people who are applying job scraping.
-From all these sources, job scraping can easily get you information such as job title, job description, location and compensation.
+Company's career pages, giant big boards like Monster, Glassdoor, or Indeed, personal job aggregator websites, and job portals serving all sorts of niche markets are important sources for people who are applying for job scraping.
+From all these sources, job scraping can easily get you information such as job title, job description, location, and compensation.

-According to the report made by Gallup far back in 2017, 51% of employees keep an eye on new opportunities online and 58% of job seekers look for jobs online.
+According to the report made by Gallup, 51% of employees keep an eye on new opportunities online and 58% of job seekers look for jobs online.
 In recent years, social media recruiting has become an essential way to seek quality hires as well.

 Although job scraping can be extremely helpful in these respects, challenges that lie in the journey may frustrate many.

 First and foremost, you'll need to decide where to extract this information.
 There are two main types of sources for job data:

 - Major job aggregator sites like Indeed, Monster, Naukri, ZipRecruiter, Glassdoor, Craiglist, LinkedIn, SimplyHired, reed.co.uk, Jobster, Dice, Facebook jobs, etc.

 - Every company, big or small, has a career section on their websites.
 Scraping those pages on a regular basis can give you the most updated list of job openings.

 - Niche recruiting platforms if you are looking for jobs in a certain niche, like jobs for the disabled, jobs in the green industry, etc.